 Brooks says times are changing and changes made over the past few years in the way pigs are moved have benefited both the pigs and the people.

-He suggests the biggest mistake is people who worked with pigs for a long time have always done things one way and are not prepared to try new approaches.
+He suggests the biggest mistake is people who have worked with pigs for a long time have always done things one way and are not prepared to try new approaches.

 For more visit Farmscape.Ca.